-Generally, the FDA intimate the owner/operator of registered facility about the inspection at-least 2 months in advance.
-Followed by the intimation, manufactures/regulatory team will be in a hurry to make everything to be aligned with 21 CFR requirements.
+Generally, the FDA intimate the owner/operator of the registered facility about the inspection at-least 2 months in advance.
+Followed by the intimation, manufacturers/regulatory team will be in a hurry to make everything to be aligned with 21 CFR requirements.

 - Documentation review and guidance

 - Facility Inspection and Guidance

 - Quality Control & Quality Assurance compliance

 Our consultants are located in Germany, India & USA.

 - CFR Implementation start @ $4500. ( Fees depends on type of products, shop-floor area, number of employees etc.

 - Pre-Inspection $450 / man-day + Travelling and Accommodation.

 - Post Inspection service based on number of Observation.
 The fees for closing per observation /483 is $1000